 If you have inherited things from your grandparents, there is a good chance they are true antiques.
 In my case, I know that many of my items are more than 100 years old.
-If, on the other hand, you purchased your items from a reputable antique dealer, they may be able to tell you its age.
+If, on the other hand, you purchased your items from a reputable antique dealer, they may be able to tell you their age.
 A simple search can often determine the age of an item.
 For example, the manufacturer of my old bone china used different stamps at different times.

 I definitely find it worthwhile to learn more about the history of antiques, where they are from, and how they were being used.